 Tax Collected at Source (TCS) is an income tax, collected by the seller of specified goods, from the buyer.
 TCS is a concept where a person selling specific items is liable to collect tax from a buyer at a prescribed rate and deposit the same with the Government.
 Section 206C of Income Tax Act specifies the detailed list of goods that are liable for TCS tax.

 Let’s take an example to understand the concept of TCS:

-Ram purchases jewellery from Yash of Rs.
-7,00,000.
-Here, as per the provisions of TCS Ram would be liable to pay Rs.
-7,07,000 to Yash ( Rs.
-7,00,000 for jewellery and Rs.
-7,000 as TCS at the rate of 1%).
+Shreya purchases jewelry from Yash for INR 7 lakh.
+Here, as per the provisions of TCS tax, Shreya would be liable to pay INR 7,07,000 to Yash (INR 7 lakh for jewelry and INR 7,000 as TCS at the rate of 1%).

 Every seller of specified goods shall collect TCS from the buyer of the goods.
 TCS will be collected:

 - At the time of debiting the amount payable by the buyer or